 Serving 20 million passengers a year in pre-pandemic times, the modern clean spaces of Athens International Airport have been the world’s gateway to the treasures of Greece for most of the 21st century.

-But while authorities hope the phased return of international travel from June 15 will eventually bring the arrival halls of the Eleftherios Venizelos hub roaring back to life, a few kilometers to the west, another airport will remain eerily quiet -- as it has for much of the last 20 years.
+But while authorities hope the slow return of international travel later in 2021 might eventually bring the arrival halls of the Eleftherios Venizelos hub back to life, a few kilometers to the west, another airport will remain eerily quiet – as it has for much of the last 20 years.

 The former airport complex was originally built in the late 1930s at a time when Greek aviation was still in a nascent stage.
 During the World War II occupation of Greece by Axis powers, the site was used by Nazi Germany’s Luftwaffe and became a target of Allied air raids.

 Following the end of the war, Hellenikon hosted Greek, US and British forces but by the 1950s it had become Athens’s main hub for commercial air travel.
 Significant reconstruction work followed, including expanded runways and a new control tower and terminal halls.

 With Greece’s tourism industry rapidly expanding, Hellenikon served as the gateway for millions of people arriving from all corners of the globe to explore the country’s archaeological marvels and sun-baked beaches.